Telephony in Greater Manchester: Telephone manufacturers

 Moseley and Sons as a licensed telephone agent supplied private telephones to local customers.
 Their head of construction, Alexander Marr, patented in 1879, a type of granular carbon microphone (originally for the transmission of the sound of opera), which enabled them to get a foothold in the business of manufacturing telephones in the UK.
-Together with another local company (Peel Connor) they both supplied the first telephone apparatus to the Post Office and also to railway companies and other private enterprises.
+Together with another local company (Peel–Conner) they both supplied the first telephone apparatus to the Post Office and also to railway companies and other private enterprises.

 Engineering pioneers

 An experimental system for separating wires on telephone poles was erected from Manchester to Stockport and another to Oldham.
 This “twist” system (though never patented) was universally adopted in the UK for pole-mounted wiring.

 First telephone exchange

 There are claims that Manchester was also home to the UK's first telephone exchange after a reported July 1879 commencement of operations by 'Lancashire Telephonic Exchange Limited' (LTE) on Faulkner Street using equipment licensed under Bell's patent.
 LTE joint manager James Lorrain claimed that their exchange opened in July 1879 – effectively making Britain's first.(this claim is disputed).
 It is certainly known that the Telephone Company opened two exchanges in London in August 1879 (the first was an Edison exchange in Queen Victoria Street, the second, a Bell company one, was situated in Coleman Street, both in the City of London), and there was also a very early exchange in Glasgow.
 David Moseley & Sons planned to open their own telephone exchange in their warehouse on Manchester's New Brown Street but before this happened in October of that year, the 'Lancashire and Cheshire Telephonic Exchange' company bought Moseley's licence to stall his opening.
 Other reports (for example from the Manchester Guardian) suggest the first Manchester exchange opened in mid-September 1879.

 A second telephone exchange opened in Manchester during 1880 run by the 'Edison Telephone Company of London Ltd'.
 The Museum of Science and Industry holds the earliest surviving list of telephone subscribers in Manchester (for the Edison Manchester and District Telephonic Exchange), which consists of a printed list of 125 subscribers, with one handwritten deletion and 13 handwritten additions.